Ragnar-Loth-brok/Bookmarker/README.md

 # Bookmarker
 This Bookmarker applicationn lets you add website name with valid url.
 It also lets you delete and save data in localstorage.
-This also provide nide UI with video background.
+This also provide nide UI with video background and allows you to visit the save bookmarker.